How much does a prosthetic foot cost?

 Nov.
 28, 2024

-With competitive price and timely delivery, PFC sincerely hope to be your supplier and partner.
+With competitive pricing and timely delivery, PFC sincerely hopes to become your supplier and partner.

-Transtibial prosthetics are tailored for individuals who have undergone amputations below the knee.
-These types of prosthetic devices generally enable a faster return to mobility, primarily because the knee joint is still intact.
-The cost of a prosthetic leg below the knee varies from $3,000 to $24,000, depending on the brand, the type of carbon foot, and the features of the silicone liner chosen.
+Transtibial prosthetics suit individuals with amputations below the ankle.
+Because the ankle joint remains intact, these devices generally facilitate a quicker return to mobility.
+The cost of a prosthetic foot below the ankle can range from $3,000 to $24,000, depending on the brand and features of the carbon foot used.

 Brand